2017–18 Australian parliamentary eligibility crisis: Timeline

 Liberal National Party Senator Matt Canavan resigns as Minister for Resources and Northern Australia over doubts as to his eligibility to be a member of parliament.
-This after discovering that he was considered by the Italian authorities to be a citizen of Italy.
+This occurred after discovering that he was considered by the Italian authorities to be a citizen of Italy.
 The government took the view that he is not in breach of the Constitution as the registration was not made with Canavan's knowledge or consent.